Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 The *Razor* was many things.
 It was, among those things, a warship, and the College of Shipbuilders had put a lot of work and talent into producing something that could punch far above its mass.
 They’d successfully packed defenses and firepower equivalent to a Dominion standard Heavy Picket into something small and light enough to land at any starport in the galaxy.

 The Humans had been understandably nervous about that.
-They’d made certain… *requests,* with the clear condition that failing to agree to those requests meant no landing in Folctha, and that Tran and his entourage would have to visit the city via the trade station orbiting outside the system defence field.
+They’d made certain... *requests,* with the clear condition that failing to agree to those requests meant no landing in Folctha, and that Tran and his entourage would have to visit the city via the trade station orbiting outside the system defence field.

 Tran had, after some thought, accepted the requests.
-He and the crew had been subjected to the minor indignity of a sweep for neural cybernetics and of being… *sniffed* by some kind of animal… but once that was out of the way the Humans had been deferential and gratifyingly precise.
+He and the crew had been subjected to the minor indignity of a sweep for neural cybernetics and of being... *sniffed* by some kind of animal... but once that was out of the way the Humans had been deferential and gratifyingly precise.
 They did not, so far as Tran could tell, seek to glean any classified information about the ship, and they politely stayed out of the way while the *Razor* was jumped in-system and de-orbited to land at Folctha’s small spaceport.

 Tran had never visited a Human world before.
 On some level he was rather looking forward to it, and he surveyed Folctha’s street plan during the descent with interest.
 The layout was not *perfectly* efficient - rather too much space was given over to green recreational areas, in his opinion - but aside from that quirk the streets mostly followed a sensible grid pattern and were clearly and intelligently zoned.